The Grants scheme is closed for 2019 due to all funds being allocated. New requests will be welcome from 1st April 2020

 - Only make one application in any 12 months period.

 Applications will be considered by a grants panel once a month.
-The grants panel is scheduled to meet on the following dates:

 All applications are subject to the availability of funds (we cannot guarantee to fully fund all applications) and receipt of a completed application form with supporting documents.